Triangle trisection Proof 3 ways

 This can be repeated for all the purple triangles.
 Interestingly since the argument is the same each ends of having the same area despite their different shapes.
 And their areas’ sum is $ 3 \cdot \frac{1}{21} $ Total Area which is $ \frac{1}{7}$ .
 From above we know this also the area of the inner brown triangle.

 What if you could reason about the subdivision in a totally different way using linear algebra?
 That surprising approach was exactly what @normal_subgroup tweeted the other day.
 He starts with the same basic subdivisions I had played with.
 And then thinks of each sub piece’s area as an unknown variable.
-All the area relations give us 10 equations in 10- unknowns and then we can turn it all into a matrix!
+All the area relations give us 10 equations in 10 unknowns and then we can turn it all into a matrix!
+I rewrote this argument after the original tweets became inaccessible

 Baseline dissection and sub triangles